-To get a better look at dense breast tissue, MIC uses screening DBT mammography supplemented by an Automated Breast Ultrasound (ABUS).
+To get a better look at dense breast tissue, MIC uses screening DBT mammography supplemented by supplemental breast ultrasound/Automated Breast Ultrasound (ABUS).

 This combination of advanced technologies has been proven to increase detection of breast cancer by up to 36% in women with dense breasts compared to using only mammography.